e-johnstonn/GPT-Doc-Summarizer/README.md

-**Document Summarizer**
+# Document Summarizer

-This project is a document summarization application that utilizes OpenAI's GPT-4 model to automatically generate summaries from input documents.
-The application is built using Python and Streamlit, and it reads text documents as input.
+This project is a simple yet powerful document summarizer, utilizing OpenAI's GPT-4 and langchain to generate summaries from input text files.
+The application is built using Streamlit and provides an easy-to-use interface for uploading documents and obtaining concise, coherent summaries.

-**Features**:

-Token-based text splitting for efficient document analysis K-means clustering to select the most representative sections for summarization Two-stage summarization for more accurate and cohesive results Streamlit-based user interface for easy usage
+## Installation

+To install the necessary dependencies for this project, follow these steps:

+1. Clone this repository to your local machine.

+2. Navigate to the cloned repository.

+3. Create a virtual environment to manage your dependencies.

+4. Activate the virtual environment.

+5. Install the dependencies from the `requirements.txt` file.

+## Usage

+To run the Streamlit application, execute the following command in your terminal:

+streamlit run main.py

+This will start a local development server.
+Open the provided URL in your web browser to access the application.

+## File Structure

+- `main.py`: The main Streamlit application file.
+- `utils.py`: Contains utility functions for document loading, summarizing, and token splitting.
+- `my_prompts.py`: Contains the prompt templates used by GPT-4 for summarization.
+- `requirements.txt`: Lists the required Python packages and their respective versions.

+## License

+This project is licensed under the terms of the MIT License.